 - Additionally, follow any other technology guidelines as described in the Technology Guidelines for International Travel.

 International shipments of materials, technology, and software are subject to numerous import and export obligations.
-Contact the Office of Export Controls Services for assistance with complying to all applicable import/export laws and regulations.
+Contact the Office of Trade Compliance for assistance with complying to all applicable import/export laws and regulations.

 Those engaging in overseas research and collaborations may be required to review or consult the University and Federal regulatory guidelines as applicable in the following areas: